VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Pre-emergent herbicides to prevent new weed growth before germination

 Soil active (residual) herbicide options are applied prior to plant emergence or seed germination.
-They act on plant seeds as or before they germinate, preventing growth.
+They act on plants before or as they germinate, preventing growth.

 Pre-emergent Herbicides: Prevent New Growth